chrismedrela/django-workshop/docs/recipes_views_templates.rst

 string.
 With the help of a context object the placeholders in the template are replaced by the desired values.

-The first example shows how to use a dictionary as a data structure:

 ::

     $ python manage.py shell